amplab/training/ampcamp/succinct.md

 </div>
 </div>

-As before, we've obtained the 3 articles containing "Berkeley", but _without having to scan all 250 articles_.
-We don't use indexes either, all the information required to search for any arbitrary term is _embedded within the compressed representation_.

-The `articleIds` themselves don't reveal much; we need to look at the article text for them...

-SuccinctKVRDD allows you to fetch the value corresponding to any key through the familiar `get(key)` API.
-We'll use this API to fetch the article contents corresponding to each of these `articleIds`:
+As before, the number of articles containing "Berkeley" is 3.
+Now suppose we want to look at the articles that contain "Berkeley".
+SuccinctKVRDD allows one to fetch the value corresponding to any key through the usual `get(key)` API.
+We'll use this API to fetch the text for the articles that contain "Berkeley" :

 <div class="codetabs">
 <div data-lang="scala" markdown="1">